Sleeping in Airports

 Hotels – see “Airport Hotels” above.

-Information Desk – Have any questions?
-Multiple information desks are located in each terminal to provide assistance.
+Information Desk – Information desks are available in each terminal to assist travellers.

 Lounges – see “Airport Lounges” above.